Endō Shōta

 Endō Shōta (遠藤 聖大) is a Japanese former professional sumo wrestler from Anamizu, Ishikawa.
 After a successful amateur career, he turned professional in March 2013, making the top makuuchi division that September.
 His highest rank has been komusubi.
 He has been awarded one special prize for Fighting Spirit, one for Outstanding Performance and four for Technique, as well as seven gold stars for defeating yokozuna.
 He was runner-up in the September 2016 and September 2021 tournaments.
-He wrestled for Oitekaze stable.
+He wrestled for the Oitekaze stable.
 He is extremely popular with sumo fans and has been regarded as one of the most promising home-grown wrestlers in sumo.

 Endō retired in November 2025, and is now a coach at Oitekaze stable under the elder name Kitajin.

 Early life and sumo background

 Endō first began trying out sumo in his primary school years largely to please his father.
 He did not like sumo at first, but as time went on he became inspired by the spirit and technique of then yokozuna Asashōryū.
 He began trying out more techniques and came to love sumo.
 In his second year of junior high school, he participated in a Kanazawa area sumo competition, where he won the team championship as well as beating the future Tochinosato in a playoff to take the individual championship.
 In high school, he participated in several team and individual competitions, taking two separate championships.
 Upon graduation he entered Nihon University as an economics major.
 From his fourth year, he was captain of the sumo team.
 That year he also took two major national championship titles becoming both the amateur sumo yokozuna as well as the National Athletic Championship yokozuna.

 Despite his great success at sumo thus far, it was a difficult decision for Endō whether or not to go professional, because he had a dream of becoming a teacher.